 The accessible room is for those passengers with mobility issues and a companion.

-Car Layouts & Finding Your Room On The Auto Train
+Sleeping Car Layouts & Finding Your Room On The Train

 Each car has a four-digit number.
-The first two numbers are the route number, and the second two are the car numbers.
+The first two numbers are the route numbers, and the second pair are the car numbers.
 53 is the Southbound train, and 52 is the Northbound.
 Click here to see where your car is in the consist.

 Amtrak’s Superliner Transdorm Sleep Layout